How to Develop A Successful China Public Relations Strategy

 Apart from property listing details, Juwai runs a blog to provide extra information about overseas property markets, study abroad opportunities and immigration stories for visitors.

-Some passages are written by columnists, some are reposted from other websites, while some are sponsored by a specific property developer.
+Some passages are written by columnists, some are reposted from other websites, while some are sponsored by specific property developers.
 For example, Juwai posted a passage introducing the beauty of Phuket Island, then recommended a villa near to Patong Beach to their readers.
 Details about the property size, floor plans, interior design, and decoration are provided by an agent, Robin Radcliffe.
 This is a good way to utilize the popularity and reputation of the media to boost your brand name and sales.

 Like other Chinese media, Juwai also sponsors and hosts events for businesses to attend and participate in like The Beijing International Property & Investment Expo.
 These events provide access to Chinese buyers for overseas property companies and can help them with building partnerships in the local Chinese market.
+If you are in the real estate business Juwai is a company you’ll definitely want to collaborate with in developing your China public relations strategy.

 Lifestyle Sharing platform: JianShu